ibm-cloud-docs/appid/cd-concept.md

 ### Brand your app with custom UIs and flows
 {: #cd-custom-ui}

 You can replace the default {{site.data.keyword.appid_short_notm}} sign-in and sign-up UIs and flows with customized options to support your brand recognition and policies.
 For more information, see [Branding your app](/docs/appid?topic=appid-branded).
 When a user signs up to use your app, you can customize the flow in various ways.
-For example, you can add extra fields to the flow (for example, phone number), validate the [password length by policy](/docs/appid?topic=appid-cd-strength), and accept only specific email addresses or check emails against a blocklist.
+For example, you can add more fields to the flow (for example, phone number), validate the [password length by policy](/docs/appid?topic=appid-cd-strength), and accept only specific email addresses or check emails against a blocklist.

 You can customize the sign-in flow by [configuring the forgot password process](/docs/appid?topic=appid-cd-strength).
 Additionally, you can [enable single sign-on (SSO)](/docs/appid?topic=appid-cd-sso) to provide your users a smooth authentication experience between multiple web apps. {{site.data.keyword.appid_short_notm}} provides SSO for Cloud Directory users.
 Therefore, if enabled, your users do not need to reenter their credentials every time they sign-in.
 Instead, users are automatically signed in to any of your apps that are protected by the same {{site.data.keyword.appid_short_notm}} instance.